Eppo-exp/sdk-test-data/pkg/sdk-test-runner/README.md

 ```

 ### Dockerfile
 The `Dockerfile` configures the environment needed to build and run the SDK relay server.
+Docker images should be tagged, `Eppo-exp/<sdk-name>-relay` to be determined automatically by the test runner script, however the image tag can be manually set.

 Example
 ```dockerfile
 FROM php:8.1